Acsigen/sysadmin-playground/Linux/Procedures/ssh-management.md

 With the configurtion above in place, the user only needs to execute ```ssh 10.5.5.10```.

-You can also use the bastion as a proxy by running `ssh my-bastion` with the following configuration set.
-This creates a SOCKS5 proxy on `localhost:8080`.
-You need to configure your browser to uset like you configure it for Tor:
+### Use the bastion as a SOCKS5 Proxy

+With the following configuration set run `ssh my-bastion`:

 ```conf
 Host my-bastion